Multi Entry & Single Entry Visa Ireland

 If you’re a resident in Ireland, you may also need a single entry visa permit if you’re travelling out and will return.
 It’s easier to get a single entry visa permit than a multi entry visa permit.
 Most multi entry visas are issued under special circumstances.

-Multi entry Visa Policy
+Multi entry Visa Policy in Ireland

 The multi entry visa policy is very strict.
 The State’s Visa Office has complete authority over all standards and considerations.
 As mentioned earlier, you can travel in and out of Ireland with multiple entry visas.
 However, you must have a good travel and immigration history.